thomas-institut/apm/src/db/README.md

  * 10, nolb, A mark at the end of an element to signal that the word before it does not end at the break
  * 11, abbreviation, Abbreviation with possible expansion
- * 12, linebreak, Line break
+ * 12, linebreak, Line break (only for text within glosses, for which lines do not correspond to column lines)

-Each item has an associated column element id and a sequence number, plus information that varies depending on its type, although normally there is at least a text string.
+Each item has an associated column element id and a sequence number.
+There is also additional information that varies depending on its type, although normally there is at least a text string.

 ### Editorial Notes